Victoria “Vickie” Lea Flanigen Winters, age 34 of Rome

 Vickie traveled with her military parents and was blessed to have the best care from many doctors.
 Her final days were spent in Redmond Hospital (ICU East) where a dedicated staff of doctors and nurses worked diligently to heal, then in her final hours made sure she was comfortable as she quickly slipped her earthly bonds.
 Our gratitude goes out to these selfless guardians of the medical profession.

-In addition to her parents, Vickie leaves behind many dear family members, too many to mention, but specifically her brothers and sisters, Lynn Harbin, Jauleia Winters, Teresa Bennett (Chuck), Allen Winters and her grandfather, Rev. John M. Flanigen, Jr.
+In addition to her parents, Vickie leaves behind many dear family members, too many to mention, but specifically her brothers and sisters, Lynn Harbin, Jauleia Winters, Allen Winters and her grandfather, Rev. John M. Flanigen, Jr.

 A memorial service will be held on Wednesday, December 6, 2017, at 2:00 PM in the St. Peter’s Episcopal Church with Rev. John Foster Herring officiating.
 Vickie’s final rest will be in the church’s memorial garden.